Time and Again (Ms. Marvel): Critical response

 The review aggregator website Rotten Tomatoes reports a 95% approval rating with an average rating of 7.60/10, based on 19 reviews.
 The site's critical consensus reads, "'Time and Again' is charged with filling narrative gaps as efficiently as possible and largely succeeds, entertainingly relaying exposition without halting Ms. Marvel's momentum."

 Arezou Amin at Collider gave the episode an "A+", complimenting the directors, saying it was "arguably the strongest and best-paced episode to date".
 Emma Fraser, writing for IGN, gave the episode a 7 out of 10, highlighting the "interactions between the different generations of Kamala's family", adding, "the scenes between mothers and daughters pack an emotional punch".

+Accolades

+Karpman was nominated for Outstanding Music Composition For A Limited Or Anthology Series, Movie Or Special (Original Dramatic Score) at the 75th Primetime Creative Arts Emmy Awards for her work on the episode.